 “Infants roll through the fire end over end like tumbleweed through a desert.”
 He dropped the whisper.
 In its place, was a voice that sprang from his diaphragm.
 “The proselytization of provocative plumbers.
 Junipers sucking on angel dust.”
 Again, he gripped the microphone with intensity.
 The microphone remained in its housing for another moment, and then he ripped it free: “FLOODS!
-Canoes; Paddles; Houses half under water.
+Canoes.
+Paddles.
+Houses half under water.
 Naked Episcopalians bobbing in the water, like short, bespectled Jewish men searching for a seat in a theater.
 A gestating embryo eats their twin and dances a victory dance on the acidic remnants of their chemical romance.
 Birth!”
 He then threw the microphone to the floor and sat next to Michalas.

-“That’s the shit I’m talking about,” Jarvis Sweeney said standing.
+“That’s what I’m talking about,” Jarvis Sweeney said standing.
 “I’m not going to have anything to do with this weird artsy crap.”
 Jarvis turned on a heel and exited.
 Seeing Jarvis leave like that created a silent tension.
 Two others stood and worked their way past the legs in the aisle to follow Jarvis.

 “The hell did you do that for?”
 Michalas whispered to Dominic.